giaccone/pytool4teaching/README.md

 ### 2.3 Power in three phase systems

-The jupyter notebook `three_phase_system_power.ipynb` makes it possible to study the $2 \omega$ components of the instantaneous power in three phase systems.
-It is possible to show that in symmetric and balanced conditions, the $2 \omega$ component of the total power vanishes.
+The jupyter notebook `three_phase_system_power.ipynb` makes it possible to study the instantaneous power in three phase systems.
+It is possible to show that in symmetric and balanced conditions, the total instantaneous power is constant.

 <center>